 Drug testing for workers’ compensation claims must be performed confidentially.
+I have represented few clients that have not been drug tested at the outset of each claim.
 The employer must provide the company’s drug-use policy, information regarding drugs the test is designed to detect as well as a copy of the outcome if the test is positive.
-Additionally, the employer must also provide information about how to contest results of the drug test.
+Additionally, the employer must also provide information about how to contest the results of the drug test.

-Prescription medications are often a topic of concern for workers’ compensation claimants.
+Prescription Medication Prescription medications are often a topic of concern for workers’ compensation claimants.
+If you are taking a prescription that contains Opiates, then you need to provide that script to the insurance company at the beginning of the claim.
 Opiates found in many illegal substances such as heroin are often found in the ingredients of many prescription pain killers.
 Depending on the type of medication the employee may be taking, the drug test could return a false positive.
 This result could allow an employer to cease all workers’ compensation benefits.
 This situation could be devastating.
 Most employees do not have a working knowledge of Florida’s workers’ compensation laws.
 Therefore, it is imperative that you have a skillful lawyer on your side who can fight incorrect results and reinstate your benefits.

-Navigating the complex statues surrounding a workers’ compensation case can be very difficult.
+In Conclusion Navigating the complex statues surrounding a workers’ compensation case can be very difficult.
 A failed drug test can result in missing out on the compensation you deserve.
 Contact experienced attorney Frank Eidson at (407) 245-2887 for a free case review.